Opinion: What the partition means to young south Asians like me, 75 years on

-What Partition means to young South Asians like me, 75 years on
+What the partition means to young south Asians like me, 75 years on

 I cry for a nation torn apart, for a traumatised yet stoic generation of elders, for religious divides that still persist today, for the impact of man-made borders, and for a forgotten history that affected so many